TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 (i.e. ``BUILD_SHARED_LIBS=ON``) can be a little tricky.
 Some discussion of how raw CMake handles RPATH and installations can be found at:

+.. _CMake RPATH handling reference:

   https://cmake.org/Wiki/CMake_RPATH_handling

 The TriBITS/CMake build system being used for this <Project> CMake project defines the following default behavior for installed RPATH (which is not the same as the raw CMake default behavior):

-* ``CMAKE_INSTALL_PATH`` for all libraries and executables built and installed by this CMake project is set to ``${<Project>_INSTALL_LIB_DIR}``.
+* ``CMAKE_INSTALL_RPATH`` for all libraries and executables built and installed by this CMake project is set to ``${<Project>_INSTALL_LIB_DIR}``.
 (This default is controlled by the variable `<Project>_SET_INSTALL_RPATH`_.)

-* The path for all shared external libraries (i.e. TPLS) is set to the location of the libraries used in the build tree.
-(This is controlled by the variable ``CMAKE_INSTALL_RPATH_USE_LINK_PATH``.)
+* The path for all shared external libraries (i.e. TPLs) is set to the location of the external libraries passed in (or automatically discovered) at configure time.
+(This is controlled by the built-in CMake cache variable ``CMAKE_INSTALL_RPATH_USE_LINK_PATH`` which is set to ``TRUE`` by default for most TriBITS projects but is empty "" for raw CMake.)

 The above default behavior allows the installed exectuables and libraries to be run without needing to set ``LD_LIBRARY_PATH`` or any other system environment variables.
-However, this setting does not allow the installed libraries and executables to be moved or relocated easily.
+However, this setting does not allow the installed libraries and executables to be easily moved or relocated.
 There are several built-in CMake variables that control how RPATH is handled related to installations.
 The build-in CMake variables that control RPATH handling include ``CMAKE_INSTALL_RPATH``, ``CMAKE_SKIP_BUILD_RPATH``, ``CMAKE_SKIP_INSTALL_RPATH``, ``CMAKE_SKIP_RPATH``, ``CMAKE_BUILD_WITH_INSTALL_RPATH``, ``CMAKE_INSTALL_RPATH_USE_LINK_PATH``.
-The TriBITS/CMake build for <Project> respects all of these raw CMake variables and their documented effect on the build and install.
+The TriBITS/CMake build system for <Project> respects all of these raw CMake variables and their documented effect on the build and install.

-In addition, this TriBITS/CMake project defines the variable:
+In addition, this TriBITS/CMake project defines the cache variable:

 .. _<Project>_SET_INSTALL_RPATH: